khizermalik1/dish-diary/README.md

 - Clear labels and validation feedback
 - Minimal distractions to keep focus on authentication

-Below this section, a wireframe is presented as text‑based ASCII diagram to illustrate the planned structure of each page.
+Below this section, wireframes are presented as text‑based ASCII diagram to illustrate the planned structure of pages.

 ### Homepage Wireframe

+During the planning stage, this desktop wireframe was created to map out the overall structure of the Homepage, helping define the visual hierarchy, layout, and key user interactions for larger screen sizes.

 <pre>
 +--------------------------------------------------------------+